jqnatividad/qsv-sniffer/README.md

 * field names
 * number of rows
 * average record length
-* additional data types - Date and DateTime
+* additional data types - Date/DateTime and NULL
+* smarter Boolean type detection - "true" and "false" are not the only Boolean values it detects.
+It now also detects 1/0, yes/no, y/n, true/false, t/f - case insensitive

 > ℹ️ **NOTE:** This fork is optimized to support [qsv](https://github.com/jqnatividad/qsv), and its development will be primarily dictated by qsv's requirements.
 Please continue to use `csv-sniffer` if you want